xcap2000/data-tools/doc/Readme.md

 Create a tool to run queries with templates, where tables, fields and values could be provided from configuration

 Create a tool to create queries visually like ms access have.

+Make it possible for not using prepared statements, for simba spark driver for example it is must have as I was not able to use prepared statements.